ioccc-src/winner/2005/mynx/README.md

 ```

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) pointed out that this
+Some have pointed out that this will not work for https initially
-will not work for https initially for two reasons.
-For a starting point see the
-alternate code section below.
+for two reasons.
+For a starting point see the alternate code section below.

 ### Alternate code: